21 Ultimate Road Trip Itineraries from San Diego

 Why We Love It: The SoCal town specializes in next-level luxury

 In the high-end beach community of Montecito, which counts Oprah among its residents, the weeks-old Rosewood Miramar Beach promises luxury and seclusion from the wineries, restaurants, and State Street hubbub in Santa Barbara just five miles away.
-The resort feels more like an estate, with 161 rooms over 16 acres, plus five restaurants, a yacht-inspired beach bar, the farm-to-table eatery Malibu Farm, two pools, a James Perse store, and a Goop boutique, selling Gwyneth Paltrow–approved skin care, clothing, and gifts.
+The resort feels more like an estate, with 161 rooms over 16 acres, plus seven restaurants, a yacht-inspired beach bar, the farm-to-table eatery Malibu Farm, two pools, The Gatehouse (a concept store curated by James Perse), and a Goop boutique, selling Gwyneth Paltrow–approved skin care, clothing, and gifts.

 Want to really splash out?
 Book one of the eight seats in the restaurant-within-a-restaurant The Silver Bough at the Montecito Inn.
 For $550 per person (tax and gratuity included, phew!), each diner is treated to an 18-course meal with pairings—anything from bone-marrow-stuffed potato to dishes made with locally caught box crab—available Thursday through Sunday by reservation only (they’ll accommodate vegan and pescatarian menus upon request).